Emperor-One/Hamster-Key-Telegram-Bot/README.md

 ```python
 USE_PROXIES = True
 ```
+Free proxies are fetched automatically from proxyscrape.com, but if you have your own proxies, you can specify them in **proxies.txt**.
+Free proxies are, however, really unreliable, so I recommend you use paid proxies and put them in proxies.txt.

 ## Exclusive Mode
 This bot can be set to exclusive mode meaning you can make it so that only the people you authorize can use